 The improvements include thicker metal (up to a 2.5 fold increase) which made newer Parker razors heavier.
-Another improvement as the milder angle which make it a great option for beginners.
+Another improvement as the milder angle which makes it an excellent option for beginners.

 This explains why this razor tips the scales at around 3.3 ounces.
 The weight of this product provides excellent balance resulting in a good shave.

-Let’s see what this product has in store for us
+Let’s see what the Parker 99R has in store for us

 - Nickel plated